pratikshamayannavar/M_learning_-03/README.md

 ******Wine Quality Prediction******

 ### Project Description
 Determined the quality of wine based on various chemical parameters using machine learning models.
-Analyzed key features including citric acid,volatile acidity,alcohol and more.
-Experiment with various machine learning models such as Random Forest, Decision tree, and Logistic regression to find the best-performing model.
+Conducted data analysis and visualization to examine key features including citric acid, volatile acidity, alcohol, and more.
+Experimented with various machine learning models such as Random Forest, Decision Tree, and Logistic Regression to find the best-performing model.

 ### Technologies Used
 - **Tools:** Python